sharronesofer/visual_dm/docs/code_quality_assessment.md

 ## Actionable Recommendations (Prioritized)

 1. **Address Technical Debt**
-   - Systematically resolve all `TODO`, `FIXME`, `HACK`, and `XXX` comments, prioritizing those in core systems and UI/quest logic.
+   - Systematically search for and resolve all `TODO`, `FIXME`, `HACK`, and `XXX` comments in the codebase.
+Use automated tools or scripts to identify these markers.
+   - For each instance, either complete the implementation, refactor the code, or document a clear plan for resolution.
+Remove obsolete or misleading comments.
-   - Track remaining debt in a dedicated issue tracker.
+   - Track all remaining technical debt in a dedicated issue tracker (e.g., GitHub Issues, Jira) with clear descriptions, priorities, and owners.
+   - Prioritize resolution of technical debt in core systems and UI/quest logic, as these have the greatest impact on maintainability and user experience.
+   - Regularly review and update the technical debt log as part of sprint planning and code reviews.

 2. **Improve Documentation**
    - Add XML summary comments and usage examples to all scripts, especially UI and quest-related code.